 For the latest news/updates, please follow @PASS_Bradford on Twitter.

-Prof Peter Hartley and Ruth Whitfield, the PASS Project Director and Project Manager, continue to take forward PASS and programme focused assessment.
+Prof Peter Hartley and Ruth Whitfield, the PASS Project Director and Project Manager, continue to take forward PASS and programme focused assessment with Ruth's colleague, Jackie Smart.
 Please contact us for:

 - more information about the PASS project;